When coming to Turkey, most of my American clients and friends ask me if they can drive in Turkey with their US Driving License.

 If you want more details, please keep on reading.
 In this post, I will share information and my experiences about

-How long can you drive with your US Driving License in Turkey?
+1. Duration that you can use your US Driving License in Turkey

 From the date you enter Turkey, you can use a US Driver’s License for 6 months.
 The time you spent on your previous trips is not added together.
 Every time you exit and enter Turkey, this 6-month term will restart.

 At the end of 6 months, you should get a Turkish Driving License to continue driving in Turkey.
-If you need more info about obtaining a Turkish Driver’s License, check my post about the topic.
+If you need more information, click to check my article about obtaining a Turkish Driver’s License.

 There is another exception for Turkish nationals with valid US driving licenses.